maniospas/Blombly/docs/basics/builtins.md

 ## Scopes

-Scopes, which refer to isolated execution contexts.
+Scopes refer to isolated execution contexts.
 Each program starts from one initial scope, and new ones are entered when creating structs or calling functions.
 Assign values to variables per `@var = @value;`, which also creates the variables if they do not exist already.
 Subsequent code can normally overwrite variable values.
 Make them